 First Steps – Home Visiting Program

 Raising a child can be challenging and most parents can use an extra hand.
 First Steps is a program that offers free home visiting support for pregnant women and families with children up to the age of five.
-First Steps has seven home visitors that partner with families to provide parents with information, support, access to resources, and help establish a strong & positive family foundation.
+First Steps has seven home visitors that partner with families to provide parents with information, support, access to resources, and help establish a strong and positive family foundation.
 Home visiting services are free, non-invasive, available in English and Spanish, and available to all families in Taos County and Western Colfax Counties.

 Learn More >

 Taos Loves Kids offers classes and groups to families with children under age eighteen.
 Their intention is to create a space where families can connect, engage and gain valuable tools to support their parenting journey.
 They are able to connect families to resources as needed.
 All classes are free and offered in English and Spanish.
 All materials/supplies will be provided.
 Parenting is tough, doing it alone is tougher.
 As a community, we can grow and thrive together.